Pray at all times (on every occasion, in every season) in the Spirit, with all [manner of] prayer and entreaty.

 Nevertheless, in public worship, I would rather say five words with my understanding and intelligence in order to instruct others, than ten thousand words in a [strange] tongue (language) (1 Corinthians 14:19 AMPC)

 This makes it clear that there are two uses for tongues.
-For clarity sake, I refer to the once used in public as “tongues. ” The one that only God understands I call a “heavenly language” or “praying in the spirit” because of this scripture:
+For clarity sake, I refer to the ones used in public as “tongues. ” The one that only God understands I call a “heavenly language” or “praying in the spirit” because of this scripture:

 Though I speak with the tongues of men and of angels, and have not love, I am become as sounding brass, or a clanging cymbal.
 (1 Corinthians 13:1 AKJV)

 There are clearly two types of tongues mentioned: tongues of men and tongues of angels.
 This language of angles would be the heavenly language because it is spoken by those who live in Heaven.
 In the Bible the distinction between the two is really about the function:

 - Is it an earthly language used as a witnessing tool?